SUMMARY:

 5. Halo

-Looking Ahead (written in 2004)
+Looking Ahead (written 2004)

 I hope that someday a topographically-linked laser can help me.
 But even after such solutions are claimed to be effective, I'll hesitate because I have learned to distrust both the medical and legal communities.
 I usually avoid thinking about my eyes, and my condition, because I then become frustrated, angry, depressed, and start thinking about killing myself.

-Looking Ahead (written in 2014)
+Looking Ahead (written 2014)

 None delivered what each surgeon indicated.